 Are you a lister; and if so, which lists are your main focus?

 I am a lister!
 Lists keep it all exciting and a challenge.
-I keep the following lists of birds that I’ve seen and these lists are my main focus: My world, Africa, Asia, Australasia, Southern Africa, Family and Photographic bird lists.
+I keep the following lists of birds that I’ve seen and the following lists are my main focus: My world, Africa, Southern Africa, Madagascar, Asia, Australasia, New Guinea, Australia, bird family and Photographic bird lists, as well as a world mammal list.
 I don’t take any of them too seriously though and find it all just good fun, but I do enjoy seeing new birds and watching the tallies rise.

 Any interesting stories or anecdotes from recent tours?